A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 🗺️ Tour Map

-🏺 Hands-On & Authentic — not just watching, but trying pottery yourself.
+🏺 Hands-On & Authentic – Not just watching, but trying pottery yourself.
+Shape clay on the wheel with an artisan.

-🌿 Rural Immersion — village walks, boat rides, daily life encounters.
+🌿 Rural Immersion – Enjoy village walks, scenic boat rides, and authentic encounters with everyday rural life.

-🧭 Ready for Hands-On Experience at Artisans Village?
+🧭 Ready for Hands-On Experience at Dhaka Artisans Village?

 ✨ Experience Bangladesh's living craft traditions in a single unforgettable day.